Welcome to the world of ant keeping!

 For those of you who have found your first queen, congratulations!

-Having a temporary container to store your queen in with a water-soaked cotton bud or tissue will suffice for a few days while you prepare a long term housing for her.
+Having a temporary container to store your queen in with a moist(wringed out) cotton bud or tissue will suffice for a few days while you prepare a long term housing for her.

 Remember to keep her in the dark to help her remain calm and to place small air holes to allow fresh air.

-The housing you create/purchase for your queen will be dependant on one of the following options: is she a claustral or semi-claustral species? (see '2: Identification')
+The housing you create/purchase for your queen will be dependant on one of the following options: is she a claustral or semi-claustral species?
+What size is the queen? (see '2: Identification')

-Here at The Ant Lab, we have queens for purchase of all shapes and sizes, some with eggs and some with workers!
+Here at The Ant Lab, we have queens for purchase of all shapes and sizes, All with at least eggs and some with small colonies of workers!

 Take your time looking at and doing research on what kind of colony you would like to start up and keep, and also think about how far along you would like your queen/colony to be.